 This post was created in tandem with How are my wedding images created.
 That post provides insight into the actual process from cards of RAW files to the finished gallery.

 So why does it take so long to get your finished wedding pictures?

 Every business works differently so this is intended to be a more general introduction.
 Anyone that wants to understand why it isn’t exactly an instantaneous turnaround!

 We have a lot of other weddings

 Even though editing is a HUGE part of our jobs, it has to fit into the rest of our schedules.
 For for me that involves shooting a lot of weddings along with the day to day reality of running a business.

 Currently I spend probably 60 – 80 hours a week running my business.
 Yikes!

-Yes, I do sometimes take a random day off or decide not to work, but I’m pretty much at full tilt most of the time while I’m building my business, hustling hard and figuring it all out.
+Yes, I do sometimes take a random day off or decide not to work, but I’m pretty much at full tilt most of the time while I’m building my business and hustling hard.

 When I know I have a lot of editing to do I try to clear my schedule as much as I can to allow for uninterrupted editing time.
 The day-to-day things are still there such as my bookkeeping, answering emails, talking to new clients, doing venue visits, marketing, blogging, scheduling Instagram posts, working on branding, networking, client care and so on.